fanlidublin/DaysInDublin/Daily_Proverb.md

 - What are the most powerful words in the universe?
 The ones you use to talk to yourself.
 Karen Salmansohn

 - Showing off is the fool's idea of glory.
 Bruce Lee

+- A wet man does not fear the rain.
+Unknown